healthycatsuk.com

 • Weekly ear checks

 Bengals thrive when they feel both physically active and emotionally connected to their family.
+They don’t just enjoy play — they need it.
+Without routine stimulation or companionship, Bengals may become bored, restless, or frustrated.

-Even simple activities — like teaching them commands, practicing fetch, or rewarding them during play — make them feel challenged and emotionally fulfilled.
 Because Bengals are naturally curious about movement, sound, and height, enriching their environment is an essential part of their care.
 Many owners add multi-level climbing stations, rotate toys weekly, or place bird feeders outside windows so their Bengal can watch outdoor activity safely.

 Some Bengals also enjoy leash training for safe outdoor adventures, while others prefer supervised patio or balcony time.
 Ultimately, the secret to keeping a Bengal happy is to create a home that excites them, challenges them, and makes them feel included — a perfect blend of attention, adventure, and indoor security